The Subtle Art of not giving a Fuck – Book Summary

 After years of traveling Mark Manson learned when he was in Russia, that in order to fully trust others, you must be blatantly honest with each other.
 Without trust, the relationship (any relationship) can no longer function.
 Conflict is normal, both people must be willing and able to both say no and hear no. Without an honest chat, there is nothing.

 Chapter 9: And Then You Die (Contemplation of One’s Mortality)

 “Death scares us.
 And because it scares us, we avoid thinking about it, talking about it, sometimes even acknowledging it, even when it’s happening to someone close to us.

 Do you ever talk about death?
 Probably not.
 We just don’t.
 We live with the desire to never truly die.
 Therefore we do not truly live.
 As Mark Twain once said “The fear of death follows the fear of life.
 A man who lives fully is prepared to die at any time.”

 “The only way to be comfortable with death is to understand and see yourself as something bigger than yourself; to choose values that stretch beyond serving yourself, that are simple and immediate and controllable and tolerant of the chaotic world around you.
 This is the basic root of all happiness.”

-One woman we did speak about during the month was the great Susan Boyle, the 47 year old unemployed woman who stepped onto the stage of the Scottish Exhibition and Conference centre in Glasgow for one of the biggest auditions ever to be witnessed on Britain’s Got Talent.
+One woman we did speak about during the month was the great Susan Boyle, the 47-year-old unemployed woman who stepped onto the stage of the Scottish Exhibition and Conference centre in Glasgow for one of the biggest auditions ever to be witnessed on Britain’s Got Talent.
 The crowd sneered at the eccentric woman when she suggested she wanted to be as successful as Elaine Paige and wanted to fulfill her dreams by being a professional singer.
 And for one moment she didn’t care what the audience or the judges thought.
-I guess you call it the subtle art of not giving a f*ck really.
+I guess you call it the subtle art of not giving a fuck really.
 You can check the full story here